paketo-buildpacks/cpython/README.md

 The `BP_CPYTHON_VERSION` variable allows you to specify the version of CPython that is installed.
 (Available versions can be found in the [buildpack.toml](./buildpack.toml).)

-### `BP_CPYTHON_CONFIGURE_FLAGS`
-The `BP_CPYTHON_CONFIGURE_FLAGS` variable allows you to specify configure flags when python is installed from source.
-This is only applicable when using custom stacks.
-Paketo stacks such as `io.buildpacks.stacks.bionic` install pre-built binaries.

-* The format is space-separated strings, and they are passed directly to the `cpython` `./configure` process , e.g. `--foo --bar=baz`.
-* See [python documentation](https://docs.python.org/3/using/configure.html) for supported flags.
-* Default flags if not specified: `--enable-optimizations --with-ensurepip`
-* Note that default flags are overridden if you specify this environment variable, which means you almost certainly want to include the defaults along with any custom flags.
-  - e.g. `--enable-optimizations --with-ensurepip --foo --bar=baz`

-### `BP_LOG_LEVEL`
-When using custom stacks that install python from source setting `BP_LOG_LEVEL=DEBUG` shows the commands and outputs run to build python.

 #### `pack build` flag
 ```shell